AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

   Your tenant does not officially join the until the inviting tenant confirms the invitation.

 1. On the `Community Administrators` page, choose the [roles](xref:ccRoles) that are assigned [community administration permissions](xref:ccRoles#community-administrators-preview).
-Users assigned these roles can perform administration tasks for both their own tenant and the entire community.
+Users assigned these roles can perform administration tasks their own tenant.
 You can either accept the default roles or add new ones.

   - To add new community administrator roles, select **Add Roles** and then select **Add Role** ![add role](../_icons/plus-thick-alt.svg) for any role that you want to function as community administrator.